deepdalsania/tutorials/spring-framework/SpringEventHandling/README.md

 # SpringEventHandling
-This project demonstrated that how you can handle event using java based configuration with `ApplicationListener`isnterface.
+This project demonstrated that how you can handle event using java based configuration with `ApplicationListener` interface.
 I suggest that for this project use [Eclipse](https://www.eclipse.org/downloads/) or [STS](https://spring.io/tools) as a tool.